amanshresthaa/SajiloReserveX/tasks/reservation-time-validation-20251011-1455/research.md

 - Frontend availability uses `/api/restaurants/[slug]/schedule`, which reuses the same helper, ensuring UI slots are always within operating hours.
 - Shared time utilities in `reserve/shared/time/time.ts` provide `normalizeTime`, `toMinutes`, and slot generation helpers consumed on both client and server.
 - Booking end-time logic lives in `deriveEndTime` within `server/bookings.ts`, deriving the finish time based on inferred booking type.
+- `useTimeSlots` hook leverages React Query to fetch the schedule for the active date, returning `slots`, `schedule`, and `serviceAvailability`, but does not expose a derived `hasAvailability` state.
+- `Calendar24Field` disables suggestions whose `slot.disabled` flag is `true` but only prevents selecting dates before `minDate`; closed or fully booked days remain selectable.
+- `usePlanStepForm` keeps the last chosen `time` even when a newly selected date has zero valid slots, so the wizard "Continue" CTA can remain enabled despite no availability.

 ## External Resources